FunnelKit

 Checkout Form Fields

-On the Optimizations tab, you can add express checkouts, such as Apple Pay and Google Pay, enable Google Address autocomplete, auto-apply coupons, etc. These will ensure your user experiences a frictionless checkout process.
+On the Optimizations tab, you can add express checkouts, such as Apple Pay and Google Pay, enable Google Address autocomplete, and auto-apply coupons.
+These will ensure your user experiences a frictionless checkout process.

 Guide: For more details, you can read our blog on checkout page optimization.